bbardoczy/bbardoczy.github.io/content/publication/bounded-rationality/index.md

 publication: "Draft coming soon"
 publication_short: ""

-abstract: "We study the power of state-dependent unemployment insurance (UI) in stabilizing short-run fluctuations in a heterogeneous-agent economy in which agents' beliefs may deviate from rational expectations.
+abstract: "We propose a flexible semi-parametric model of beliefs about macroeconomic outcomes that nests rational expectations, shallow reasoning, cognitive discounting, and adaptive learning among others.
+Under some restrictions on heterogeneity in beliefs, our framework is tractable in general equilibrium models with rich microeconomic heterogeneity.
+As an application, we study the power of state-dependent unemployment insurance (UI) in stabilizing short-run fluctuations.
 Managing expectations is key in this application because higher UI generosity raises consumption, partly, by reducing precautionary saving.
 If the policy is implemented as a contingent rule that indexes benefits to the unemployment rate, households have to forecast it to anticipate the policy stance.
-First, we solve the model with a list of popular models of belief formation from the literature, including shallow reasoning, k-level thinking, cognitive discounting, adaptive learning and more.
-Second, we solve the model with a flexible semi-parametric model of beliefs that we estimate from systematic forecast errors of the unemployment rate in the Survey of Professional Forecasters.
+First, we quantify beliefs about the unemployment rate using systematic forecast errors from the Survey of Professional Forecasters.
+Second, we assign the estimated model of belief formation to households in a quantitative Heterogeneous Agent New Keynesian model with search frictions.
 We find large efficiency loss, in terms of output stabilization, due to imperfect anticipation of higher benefits."

 # Summary.
 An optional shortened abstract.
 summary: ""